-If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be damaged.
-Only use a vehicle that has a 12-volt system with a negative ground for jump starting.
+If the other vehicle does not have a 12-volt system with a negative ground, both vehicles can be (Continued)

-- 2. Position the two vehicles so that they are not touching. - Set the parking brake firmly and shift to P (Park).
+- 2. Position the two vehicles so that they are not touching. - Set the parking brake firmly and put the shift lever in P (Park) with an automatic transmission, or Neutral with a manual transmission.
 See Shifting Into Park